UBC-MDS/credit_default_prediction_group_20/README.md

 ## License

-The Credit Card Deafault Predictor materials here are licensed under `MIT License`.
+The Credit Card Default Predictor materials here are licensed under `MIT License`.
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## Reference